HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

    }}

 The distribution shows a similar, mobile heavy trend.
-At the 50th Percentile, **79.44%** of traffic comes from mobile devices, an increase over **77.61%** in 2020, and catching up with the **79.93%** percentage in 2019.
+At the 50th percentile, **79.44%** of traffic comes from mobile devices, an increase over **77.61%** in 2020, and catching up with the **79.93%** percentage in 2019.

 #### Beyond CrUX Data